 “Depends on your perspective.”
 Richard was taller than me.
 He tipped the bartender $5 before leaving the bar.
 She smiled at him in recognition of his legend.
 Punk wouldn't be punk without him.

 “I’ll see you around.”

-We lived in the East Village and occasionally ran into each other on the street.
+We lived in the East Village and ran into each other on the street.
 He invited me to poetry readings at the St. Mark’s Church.
 Someone said that he edited several alternative magazines.
 I submitted short stories to each one.
 He never mentioned them afterwards.
 I didn’t blame him.
 My typing, grammar, and spelling were atrocious.